stellaaash/EPROM/Tutorials/learncpp.com.md

 ### 24.1 - Introduction
 Inheritance is the concept of an object taking properties from another, in effect being "a kind of" this object.
 One of the best examples would be a class Fruit that has child classes Apple and Banana.
+In practice, when inheriting from a class, you first build that class object, then build your new class **around** it.
+This is called a *subobject*, because in memory the base class is embedded within the derived object's memory layout.
+This means that since you're effectively building a different class, **you can't access private member of the base class**.
+This is also why you can just cast a derived object to its base counterpart: in effect, you're just "looking at" that part of memory embedded within the derived object.

 ### 24.2 - Basic inheritance in C++
 To make a class a derived class of another, you can use this syntax:
 ```cpp